 See Related: How to Winterize a Greenhouse [Step-by-Step Guide]

-Bonus: Based on Greenhouse Structure
+Bonus: Based on the Greenhouse Structure

 - Hoop House

 A hoop house is a type of greenhouse made up of a simple, curved roof.
-The roof comprises a PVC or metal hoops, which are covered in plastic or fabric.
+The roof comprises PVC or metal hoops, which are covered in plastic or fabric.
 The plastic or fabric traps the heat and sunlight and helps to keep the inside of the greenhouse warm.
 A hoop house is often used to grow vegetables.

-The sawtooth greenhouse is one of the more popular types of greenhouses.
+The sawtooth greenhouse is one of the more popular types of greenhouse.
 It gets its name from the unique roofline, which features a series of triangular peaks.
 This design allows a lot of natural light to come in, making it an ideal choice for growers who want to maximize their production.